Corporate Collaboration Council

 He was the 2007 Chairman of the United States Combined Heat and Power Association and the founding (2005) Chairman of the Northeast Combined Heat and Power Initiative.
 He is a contributing blogger at the environmental site Grist.org.

-From 2000 through mid-2008, Don held CIO positions at Johnson & Johnson, first for Ethicon, Inc., a manufacturer of surgical devices, and then as Group CIO for J&J's six global medical device companies.
+Previously, Don held CIO positions at Johnson & Johnson, first for Ethicon, Inc. a manufacturer of surgical devices, then as Group CIO for J&J’s six global medical device companies.
+He also was CIO, then President of the Life Science Services at SGS North America, and CIO for Nabisco International.

-Don received a Bachelor's degree in Mathematics from Dartmouth College and an MBA from the Tuck School of Business at Dartmouth.
+Don has a bachelor degree from Dartmouth, and an MBA from The Tuck School

-Shailesh Chandra, a Senior Director in the Global and Strategic Partner Organization, is responsible for the strategy, planning, and business development for the organization.
+Shaliesh Chandra is the part of the Business Value Services (BVS) team at Salesforce, where he focuses on identifying and quantifying the transformative value for large enterprise customers.
+Shaliesh has 20+ years experience in high-tech.
+Most recently he held executive positions at Cisco, where as Senior Director of Strategy and Transformation in the Global Partner Organization, he was responsible for the global strategy, planning, and business development.
 Prior to taking on this role, Shailesh led the key India based partners for Cisco.
-Other roles he has had at Cisco are Senior Director of Business Development and Strategy of the Software Group, he was a founding member of the Customer Business Transformation team in Cisco's Collaboration Group, and he joined Cisco as a Director in Cisco's strategy consulting team for its Internet Business Solutions Group.
-Shailesh has 20+ years experience in high-tech, including VP US Operations at Evidian-Groupe Bull, and the Communication and Information practice at Mercer Management Consulting/Oliver Wyman.
-Shailesh studied electrical engineering in India, and was a graduate of the first M.E.M. class at Thayer.
+Other roles he has had at Cisco are Senior Director of Business Development and Strategy of the Software Group, he was a founding member of the Customer Business Transformation team in Cisco's Collaboration Group, and he joined Cisco as a Director in Cisco's strategy consulting team, the Internet Business Solutions Group.
+Shailesh's other experience includes VP US Operations at Evidian-Groupe Bull, and the Communication and Information practice at Mercer Management Consulting/Oliver Wyman.
+Shailesh studied electrical engineering in India, and was a graduate of the first MEM class at Thayer.

 Dana grew up in New York City and holds a Master of Engineering Management ('08) and Bachelor of Engineering in mechanical engineering ('07) from Thayer School, and a Bachelor of Arts from Dartmouth College ('06).
 At Thayer School, she was one of first members of the Formula Hybrid student team, which is now fully integrated with Dartmouth Formula Racing.